 - Provision of a Community & Arts Hub

-The Royal Bell Hotel with offer local artists and makers the opportunity to exhibit within the hotel, and local community groups the opportunity to use the function spaces.
+The Royal Bell Hotel will offer local artists and makers the opportunity to exhibit within the hotel, and local community groups will be able to use the function spaces.

 - Boost to the Local economy

-Hotel guest will enjoy the town centre location, making use of the shopping, dining and entertainment opportunities within walking distance.
+Hotel guests will enjoy the town centre location, making use of the shopping, dining and entertainment opportunities within walking distance.